inclusive-design/adaptive-palette/docs/IndicatorLabelLookup.md

 Rebuilding after a vocabulary or indicator-table change requires only Steps 1–3.
 Step 2 (the LLM pass) only needs to be re-run when word/indicator prompts themselves change.

+**Note on model choice:** the batch builder (Step 2) and the runtime Ollama fallback (tier 2 above) intentionally use different models — e.g. `gemma-4-31B-it` for the offline HPC batch job versus `gemma4:12b` in `public/config.json` for the runtime tier.
+The builder runs once, offline, with a GPU available, so it favors a larger, more accurate model; the runtime tier must run live on the AAC user's own device, so it favors a model small enough to be feasible there.
+This is not a mismatch to reconcile.